hamsathul/nestjs_starter_with_oauth/README.md

 ```

 3. **Database Setup:**
-Create a MySQL database with the name specified in `DB_NAME`.
+Create a PostgresSQL database with the name specified in `DB_NAME`.

 4. **Start the application:**
 ```bash